About the Course

 Explore the fascinating art of fused glass on this two day workshop.

 An introduction to a wonderful array of glass in many forms.
 Learn how to cut, shape and assemble materials to create beautiful pieces of your own.
 Become familiar with different firing techniques and fuse finishes.
-Design 2D and 3D projects such as coasters, light catchers, bowls, platters, plant pot stakes or jewellery.
+Design 2D and 3D projects such as coasters, sun catchers, bowls, plaques and jewellery.
 Your creations will be kiln fired after the workshop for collection/postage at a later date.

 Open to both beginners and those with experience.